RohanKUMAR77/airflow-premier-league-and-twitter-data-pipeline/README.md

 Then you are ready to run your Dag named "ProjectBDD.py" on Airflow.
-This dag will scrapp latest tweets of every premier League clubs and also get statistics of every premier League Players.
+This dag will scrapp latest tweets of every premier League clubs and also get statistics of every Premier League Players.